 Polio is a highly contagious disease caused by 3 types of poliovirus.
 Polio is a virus known to damage the nervous system and cause paralysis.
 Most people infected with polio have no symptoms.
 Some have mild symptoms.
 The CDC says, of those who do get the infection, 1 in 200 or fewer may get paralysis.
 Since the polio vaccine was invented in the early 1950s, polio has nearly been eliminated.
 But there have been outbreaks spreading from the few countries where the disease still exists.
 These countries are:

 What polio vaccine is recommended in the U.S.?

 Today, polio is rare in the U.S. because of the use of the vaccine.
-But, it still occurs in some countries.
-Because of more travel between countries, all children still need to be immunized to protect them from the disease.
+But it still occurs in some countries.
+Because of increased travel between countries, all children still need to be immunized to protect them from the disease.
 The type of polio vaccine recommended in the U.S. is called inactivated polio vaccine (IPV).
 This is an inactivated (killed) form of the virus.
 It's given as a shot.
 It provides a very safe way to protect against polio.
-Another form called oral polio vaccine (OPV) was given in the past.
-But the OPV was a live-form of the virus and had a small risk of causing polio.
+Another form called oral polio vaccine (OPV) was given in the past in the U.S. But the OPV contains a live, weakened form of the virus and has a small risk of causing polio.
 OPV is still given in other countries because it works better than IPV in preventing the spread of polio.

 When is IPV given?

 IPV is given to babies and children in 4 doses at ages:

 "Catch-up doses" may be given to older children and adults, if needed.

 People of any age going to countries where polio is still active, and staying for more than 4 weeks, should get the polio vaccine or a polio booster within 12 months before travel.